Australia plane had 'right' to watch China navy vessel in its waters -PM Morrison

 Beijing says the Chinese ships had a legal right to be in international waters, which Australia has not disputed.

+"No sonobuoys were used prior to the PLA-N vessel directing its laser at the P-8A aircraft on 17 February.
+Some sonobuoys were used after the incident but were dropped in the water a significant distance ahead of the PLA-N vessel," it said.

+The devices "collect passive acoustic data" on ships and submarines, it said.

-Australia's defence department said the aircraft was 7.7 km from the Chinese naval vessel at the time of the lasing incident, and the closest it flew was 3.9 km, which it said was standard for a visual inspection of a vessel.
+The aircraft was 7.7km from the Chinese naval vessel at the time of the lasing incident, it said, and the closest it flew was 3.9km, which Australia said was standard for a visual inspection of a vessel.

-Morrison said the surveillance plane's crew "were doing their job", and repeated his demand for an explanation from Beijing.
+"Australia expects all foreign vessels entering its maritime zones to abide by international law, particularly the UNCLOS," the statement said, referring to the United Nations Convention of the Laws of the Sea.

 He said that China did not share Australia's objectives in Antarctica, 42% of which is claimed by Australia, and that Beijing wanted to exploit its resources.

-"We need to keep eyes in Antarctica because there are others who have different objectives to us, and we need to make sure not just for Australia's interest, but for the world's interest, that we protect this incredible environment that we have responsibility for," he said.
+"We need to keep eyes in Antarctica because there are others who have different objectives to us," he said.

 (Reporting by Kirsty Needham.
 Editing by Gerry Doyle)